brandonlee4284/LiftX/README.md

 While we did not deploy this app, we conducted a beta test with a close group of about 20 friends to gather feedback.
 Nearly all testers reported a positive experience, and approximately 80% of them found the strength algorithm to be accurate, validating our approach and encouraging us to continue refining the app.

 ## Strength Algorithm
 To calculate a user's strength score we considered their one-rep max percentile, determmined using [Bryzcki Formula](https://www.vcalc.com/wiki/brzycki), along with their body weight.
 This data was then inputed into a polynomial regression model to calculate the user's respective strength score.
+The score was subsequently normalized to fall within a range of 0 to 1000.

 ![strengthGraph](https://github.com/user-attachments/assets/5e3ab2cd-6ba4-4dfb-95b2-93aaa54754fe)